sivakumar-kailasam/cli-guides/content/addons.md

 ### Providing public API methods in the addon

 After we've created our addon file structure with `ember addon <addon-name>`, we can write some functions that will be available for an app to use.
 Such functions are commonly referred to as "public API."
 If the behavior of public API changes, it's convention in the Ember community to follow semver and change the major version of the addon.
-Semver is a cross-program-language versioning scheme that helps other developers or coworkers know which versions of a library will require them to refactor their apps.
-Learn more about semver [here](https://semver.org/).
+[Semver](https://semver.org/) is a cross-program-language versioning scheme that helps other developers or coworkers know which versions of a library will require them to refactor their apps.

 All npm packages have an entry point.
 By default, the entry point is named `{addonName}/index.js`, at the top level inside the addon.
 The files exported from `addon/index.js` will be available to developers using the addon in their apps.